Stars on Ice (Canadian TV series)

-Stars on Ice was a weekly television ice show, broadcast from 1976 to 1981 on the CTV Television Network in Canada.
-The series was hosted by Alex Trebek (1976–1980) and later, Doug Crosley (1980–1981), and featured skaters such as Toller Cranston.
-The program was produced on an ice rink set up at Studio 6 of CFTO-TV in Toronto.
+Stars on Ice is a weekly television ice show, which was broadcast from 1976 to 1981 on the CTV Television Network in Canada.
+The series' ice-skating host was Alex Trebek (1976–1980) and later, Doug Crosley (1980–81).
+Toller Cranston was a frequent performer.

+The show consisted of figure-skating stars performing routines in costume.
+It was a successful in-house production of CTV, filmed on an ice rink in a large studio at CFTO-TV in Toronto, and sold to other Canadian outlets.

-The series was produced and directed by Michael Steele, had a regular cast of 14 world-class ice professionals, most of whom lived and taught skating locally in and around Toronto.
-The variety show format on ice consisted of a glitzy "show opener" by the regular cast of skaters and a bigger budget production number (usually tributes to Hollywood musicals) with elaborate set pieces in the middle of the half-hour.
+The series was produced and directed by Michael Steele, had a regular cast of 14 world-class ice professionals, most of whom taught skating locally.
+The variety-show format on ice consisted of a glitzy "show opener" by the regular cast of skaters and a bigger budget production number (usually tributes to Hollywood musicals) with elaborate set pieces in the middle of the half-hour.

-Rounding out the half-hour were famous and novelty-act figure skaters, vaudeville-type acts, and "affordable" (on the series' modest budget) non-skating celebrities at the B-list phase of their careers, such as Davy Jones and Micky Dolenz formerly of The Monkees, Eddie Mekka of Laverne & Shirley, and 1960s recording artist Donovan.
+Rounding out the half-hour were famous and novelty-act figure skaters, vaudeville-type acts, and "affordable" (on the series' modest budget) non-skating celebrities at the B-list phase of their careers, such as Davy Jones and Micky Dolenz (formerly of The Monkees), Eddie Mekka of Laverne & Shirley, and 1960s recording artist Donovan.

-Due to being only minimally dependent on language, and its unusual ice/variety show format, the series went on to be widely syndicated throughout the world.
+Due to being only minimally dependent on language, and its unusual ice-variety show format, the series was widely syndicated internationally.

-This television series is unrelated to the later traveling ice show tour, Stars on Ice.
+The name was later adopted by a live touring figure skating show in 1986, headlined by Scott Hamilton and Dorothy Hamill.
+This ice show had occasional televised specials, one of which was nominated for a 2015 Canadian Screen Award.